microsoft/jericho/docs/source/tutorial_quick.rst

 Walkthroughs
 ------------

-Jericho provides walkthroughs for supported games.
-If a game's walkthrough is defined, it will be stored in the bindings dictionary for the game under the key 'walkthrough'.
-To use the walkthrough, it is also necessary to reset the environment with the desired seed.
+Jericho provides walkthroughs for supported games using :meth:`jericho.FrotzEnv.get_walkthrough`.
+To use the walkthrough, it is necessary to reset the environment with the desired seed:

 .. code-block:: python